-- 1. The operating system shall not change the values of the following system resources: - · LID register, the unique id/eid value for this processor. - DCR.lc, the Bus lock setting for the platform, if the same is set to 1.
+- 1. The operating system shall not change the values of the following system resources: - LID register, the unique id/eid value for this processor. - DCR.lc, the Bus lock setting for the platform, if the same is set to 1.
 Note that the PAL_BUS_SET_FEATURES procedure may be invoked to execute the locked transactions as a series of non-atomic transactions.
-Refer to the Intel[®] Itanium[®] Architecture Software Developer's Manual for details. - Physical address of the Processor Interrupt Block Address. - Physical address of the IA-32 I/O Port Block. - The value in the IOBASE register (AR.k0) until the OS takes over the IVA. - 2.
-The operating system shall not change the Min-State Save area which was registered by the SAL using the PAL_REGISTER_MEM procedure. - 3.
-The operating system shall not change the location of the PAL procedures within memory.
+Refer to the Intel[®] Itanium[®] Architecture Software Developer's Manual for details. - Physical address of the Processor Interrupt Block Address. - Physical address of the IA-32 I/O Port Block. - Physical location of the PAL procedures within memory.
+SAL copies the PAL procedures into memory using the PAL_COPY_PAL procedure during the system boot operation. - The value in the IOBASE register (AR.k0) until the OS takes over the IVA. - 2.
+The operating system shall not change the Min-State Save area which was registered by the SAL using the PAL_REGISTER_MEM procedure. - The operating system shall not change the location of the PAL procedures within memory.
 SAL copies the PAL procedures into memory using the PAL_COPY_PAL procedure. - 4.
 The operating system creates virtual address mappings for the PAL and the SAL procedures and registers them with the firmware using interfaces provided by the EFI specification.
-The

-- operating system shall not alter the virtual address mappings after such a registration, as this is not permitted by the EFI specification. - 5.
+The operating system shall not alter the virtual address mappings after such a registration, as this is not permitted by the EFI specification. - 5.
 The operating system may lower the CMCI, MCA, and BERR# promotion strategy set by SAL by invoking the PAL_PROC_SET_FEATURES procedure, but this is not recommended. - 6.
-Refer to Table 9-2 for restrictions on the OS from calling certain PAL procedures. - 7.
-In addition to the handlers for virtual memory management (if in virtual addressing mode), the OS must provide these handlers when invoking SAL runtime services in virtual addressing mode: - Floating Point Fault Vector (0x5C00): This vector provides the floating point software assists. - Speculation Vector (0x5700) if check branching is not implemented on the processor.
+Refer to Table 9-2 for restrictions on the OS from calling certain PAL procedures.

+- 7. In addition to the handlers for virtual memory management (if in virtual addressing mode), the OS must provide these handlers when invoking SAL runtime services in virtual addressing mode: - Floating Point Fault Vector (0x5C00): This vector provides the floating point software assists. - Speculation Vector (0x5700) if check branching is not implemented on the processor.
 This vector provides the software assists for speculative check instructions. - External Interrupt Vector (0x3000) if external interrupts are enabled (PSR.i == 1).

-Machine Checks
+4 Machine Checks